Nacho Libre

-Nacho Libre is a 2006 sports comedy film directed by Jared Hess and written by Jared and Jerusha Hess and Mike White.
-It stars Jack Black as Ignacio, a Catholic friar and lucha libre fan who secretly moonlights as a luchador to earn money for the orphanage where he works.
-The film is loosely based on the story of Fray Tormenta ("Friar Storm", a.k.a.
-Rev. Sergio Gutiérrez Benítez), a real-life Mexican Catholic priest who had a 23-year career as a masked luchador to support the orphanage he directed.
-The film was produced by Black, White, David Klawans and Julia Pistor.
+Nacho Libre is a 2006 sports comedy film written by Jared Hess, Jerusha Hess, and Mike White, and directed by Jared Hess.
+It stars Jack Black as Ignacio, a Catholic friar and secret lucha libre fan who moonlights as a luchador to earn money for the orphanage where he works.
+The film is loosely based on the story of Fray Tormenta ("Friar Storm"), a real-life Mexican Catholic priest who had a 23-year career as a masked luchador to support the orphanage he directed.
+The film was produced by Paramount Pictures, Nickelodeon Movies, and Black & White Productions.

-The film was released on June 16, 2006, by Paramount Pictures.
-It received mixed reviews from critics and grossed $99.3 million at the worldwide box office against its $35 million production budget.
+Nacho Libre was released on June 16, 2006, by Paramount Pictures.
+It received mixed reviews from critics and grossed $99 million at the worldwide box-office against its $35 million production budget.

 Plot

-Ignacio's parents, a Scandinavian Lutheran missionary and a Mexican deacon, both died while he was still a baby.
-Now a cook for the Oaxaca monastery orphanage where he was raised, Ignacio dreams of becoming a luchador, but wrestling is strictly forbidden by the monastery as it is considered a sin of vanity.
+Ignacio is a cook for the Oaxaca monastery orphanage where he was raised.
+He dreams of becoming a luchador, but wrestling is strictly forbidden by the monastery as it is considered a sin of vanity.
 Though Ignacio cares deeply for the orphans, he is unable to provide decent meals for them due to a lack of funds.
 He also struggles with his feelings for Sister Encarnación, a nun who has just arrived to teach at the orphanage.
-One night, while collecting a bag of tortilla chips for the orphans, Ignacio gets mugged for the chips by a street thief named Steven.
-Having had enough, Ignacio decides to disregard the monastery's rules and become a luchador to make money.
-He convinces Steven to join him by promising to share the prize money if they win, and the two join a local competition as tag partners.
+One night, Ignacio is mugged of the orphanage's tortilla chips by a street thief.
+While on the way home, a dejected Ignacio is brightened up when he sees his idol, an enormous gold-masked luchador champion named Ramses, giving autographs and being bombarded by paparazzi in the streets, and at the same time, Ignacio sees a flyer for an amateur tag team wrestling match.

+The next day, following a disastrous lunch service, Ignacio has enough and decides to disregard the monastery's rules and become a luchador to make money.
+He finds the man that robbed him, an atheist named Steven, and convinces him to join him by promising to share the prize money if they win, so the two join the advertised local competition as tag partners.
 Ignacio fights with the moniker "Nacho" to keep his identity secret, while Steven adopts the name "Esqueleto" (skeleton).
-They get defeated in their first match but still get paid nicely, as wrestlers are entitled to a portion of the total revenue.